drekaygran/Rails-Project-Camp/README.md

 #### Development Process and Problem Solving ####

 When I first started, my plan was to have each user in charge of a given camp session.
 Then I would establish a one-to-many relationship between the session and the camper.
 However, it made more sense to start by just having the relationship be between a user and camper.
 A camp session is something I would add in later as a many-to-many relationship.
 When faced with bugs or errors, I read errors carefully and inspected to the code that was referenced.
-Sometimes I'd find the issue right away other times, I'd find it after deeper searching, googling, or asking for help.
+Sometimes I'd find the issue right away, other times, I'd find it after deeper searching, fiddling, googling, or asking for help.

 #### Entity Relationship Diagram ####

+This was my original ERD.
+As stated in my Development Process, I did make some adaptations after getting started.

 ![Imgur](https://i.imgur.com/ZHNffJY.jpg)